emilyfaris/credit-risk-classification/README.md

 ## Project Overview

-In this project, I trained and evaluatd a logistic regression model based on loan risk.
+In this project, I trained and evaluated a logistic regression model based on loan risk.
 The dataset included features such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
 These features were used to build a logistic regression model to predict the loan status as either healthy or high-risk.
 The results indicate that the model is highly effective and can significantly aid the company in making informed lending decisions.

 ## Credit Risk Analysis